Reid: McCoy still has it, will be ready Sunday

 "There are not a lot of 31-year-old running backs running around out there,'' Reid said.
 "But he still has the great feet and the vision.''

-McCoy had the least productive season of his 10-year NFL career in 2018 for the Bills, rushing for 514 yards and scoring three touchdowns.
-But in Kansas City he will be reunited with Reid.
-McCoy started his career with the Eagles, where he played four successful seasons for Reid.
+McCoy had the least productive season of his 10-year NFL career in 2018 for the Buffalo Bills, rushing for 514 yards and scoring three touchdowns.
+But in Kansas City he will be reunited with Reid, whom he played under for four successful seasons with the Philadelphia Eagles.

+McCoy agreed with Reid, saying that losing three starting offensive linemen and going through four starting quarterbacks, including rookie Josh Allen, made things difficult for himself and the Buffalo offense.

+"[The Bills lost] three Pro Bowlers on the line, and we had guys kind of filling in at the last minute,'' McCoy said.
+"Give them credit.
+They did [well] to the best of their abilities.
+We had a young quarterback and a lot of [times] he was coming in and out of games with injuries and different things like that . . .
+That was a tough year.
+Mentally, physically it was definitely tough.''

 "He knows what to expect,'' Reid said of McCoy.
 "I've been very honest with him about Damien and how good of a football player he is.
 I think it's a great situation for both of them and for the team.
 For where he's at in his career, you're talking about potentially a future Hall of Famer with the numbers and stats he's put together here.
 Here he has an opportunity to come to what potentially is a good football team as we go forward and be a part of that.''